Hybridization: The trend that’s driving demand from investors

 Changes in the private credit space are strongly influencing fund structuring strategies.
 Learn more about this shift, the future of hybrid funds and some of the challenges being faced by administrators.

 It seems almost anywhere you look, from conferences to industry publications, debt issuance and the economy is a recurrent theme.
-To gain perspective on private credit, hybridization and related trends, we interviewed Peter Mastriano, global head of product management for private equity, real estate and alternative investment funds for U.S. Bank Global Fund Services.
-Read his insights below.
+To gain perspective on private credit, hybridization and related trends, we interviewed some of our experts at U.S. Bank Global Fund Services.
+Read their insights below.

 What are you seeing in the private credit space now compared to five years ago?